chris-burch/chrisburch.github.io/README.txt

 Welcome to Chris Burch's github.

-This project contains the code for my Python project-Alien Invasion
+This project contains the code for my Python project-Orc Invasion, based on the game Alien Invaders.

 Enjoy.